tjcchen/nginx-best-practice/nginx-oos/intro.md

 # Installing Nginx on Amazon Linux 2023
 #======================================
 # DNF is a software package manager that installs, updates, and removes packages on Fedora and is the successor to YUM(Yellow-Dog Updater Modified)
+# after successfully intalled nginx, we can check config at: /etc/nginx/nginx.conf
 1. update your package repository sudo dnf update -y